Langley BC - BEST Neighbourhoods to Live in Langley Canada (2025)

 • Limited shopping and dining options

-Alder Grove offers affordable real estate with a small-town feel.
+Aldergrove offers affordable real estate with a small-town feel.
 While some parts may not be as desirable, ongoing developments are transforming the area into a promising investment opportunity.

 Areas to Avoid in Langley